HumanCellAtlas/dcp-community/charters/DataPortal/charter.md

 *Data Browser* A DCP application which provides a faceted search capability.

 ## Objectives
 The objective of the Data Portal is to provide the DCP website implementation.
-It provides the access point for users to search all HCA genetic data in order to identify a subset of the data for download and/or further analysis at petabyte scale on public clouds.
+It provides the access point for users to search, contribute to, or learn about, the HCA genetic data in order to identify a subset of the data for download and/or further analysis at petabyte scale on public clouds.

 ## In-scope

 ### Core capabilities
 * Implement a UX, visual, and branding design with input from the HCA brand working group.
 * Maintain a content management system that meets the needs of Data Portal content developers.
-* Integrate the Data Browser User Interface (UI) and Data Portal UI into a seamless UX and provide links to other DCP applications (e.g. the Ingestion Service UI).
+* Integrate DCP applications (e.g. the Data Browser, Ingestion Service, etc.) into a seamless UX with a common look and feel.
-* Provide for frequent (minimum daily) updates of summary statistics (cells, organs, donors, projects, etc.) on the DCP home page.
+* Implement frequent (minimum daily) updates of the summary statistics (e.g. cells, organs, donors, projects, etc.) on the DCP home page.
 * Coordinate the development of user guide documentation content (e.g. the UI 'Learn' section) from multiple contributors.
 * Coordinate the development of developer documentation content (e.g. the UI 'Develop' section) from multiple contributors.
 This includes API documentation and development guides.
 * Coordinate the wording on website pages that require written content but aren't specifically documentation (e.g. the 'About' section).